Mental Wellness

 The Mental Wellness Team focuses on three areas:

-If you think your child could benefit from additional mental wellness support, please reach out to your school counselor for more information, To learn more about Project AWARE, you can visit the Indiana Department of Education or SAMHSA's Project AWARE information page.
+If you think your child could benefit from additional mental wellness support, please reach out to your school counselor for more information.
+Feel free to browse through this page to learn how we support our students' wellness.
+If you have questions, need support, or want more information, please contact us.

 School Counselors & Social Workers